- A variable is a name for a value.

 60 * 60 * 24

-- write a poem and put it in a variable
+- write a poem (with at least two lines) and assign it to a variable

-- assign your best friend to a variable
+- assign your best friend's name to a variable

 The Pointer Metaphor